Mesothelioma Study: Age Is Not Deciding Factor for Surgery

 - Mortality rate (90 days): 10.1 percent for older, 7.9 percent for younger.

 - Overall survival average: 10.5 months for older, 13 months for younger.

 Post-Operative Chemotherapy Is Key

-By other measures, younger patients fared significantly better than older ones.
-For example:
+By other measures, younger patients fared significantly better than older ones: